dotnet/AspNetCore.Docs/aspnetcore/security/authentication/certauth.md

 ### ValidateValidityPeriod

 This check validates that the certificate is within its validity period.
-As the handler runs on every request, this ensures that a certificate that was valid when it was presented hasn't expired during its current session.
+On each request, the handler ensures that a certificate that was valid when it was presented hasn't expired during its current session.

 ### RevocationFlag